Josephine Baker: Civil rights activism

-In 1951, Baker made charges of racism against Sherman Billingsley's Stork Club in Manhattan, where she had been refused service.
-Actress Grace Kelly, who was at the club at the time, rushed over to Baker, took her by the arm and stormed out with her entire party, vowing never to return (although she returned on January 3, 1956 with Prince Rainier of Monaco).
+In October 1951, Baker made charges of racism against Sherman Billingsley's Stork Club in Manhattan, where she had been refused service.

+She criticized the influential journalist Walter Winchell, who had been seated nearby and observed the incident but failed to intervene.
+In response, Winchell launched a media attack on her.
+He labeled her as an anti-American communist sympathizer, which turned the public attention away from the discrimination she had to face.
+Undaunted by such opposition, she continued to use her platform to advocate for civil rights and challenge systemic injustice.
+Actress Grace Kelly, who was also at the club at the time, rushed over to Baker, took her by the arm and stormed out with her entire party, vowing never to return (although she returned on January 3, 1956, with Prince Rainier of Monaco).
 The two women became close friends after the incident.
 When Baker was near bankruptcy, Kelly—by then the princess consort—offered her a villa and financial assistance.
-(During his work on the "Stork Club" book, author and "New York Times" reporter Ralph Blumenthal was contacted by Jean-Claude Baker, one of Baker's sons.
-He indicated that he had read his mother's FBI file and, using comparison of the file to the tapes, said he thought the Stork Club incident was overblown.)
+(Note: Jean-Claude Baker states that Kelly and Baker had never met before Baker lost her château in 1969 (not 1968), whereupon Kelly paid for a house, Villa Maryvonne, for her in Roquebrune, on the French side of the border between France and Monaco.)

 Baker also worked with the NAACP.
 Her reputation as a crusader grew to such an extent that the NAACP had Sunday, May 20, 1951, declared "Josephine Baker Day".
 She was presented with life membership with the NAACP by Nobel Peace Prize winner Ralph Bunche.
 The honor she was paid spurred her to further her crusading efforts with the "Save Willie McGee" rally.
 McGee was a black man in Mississippi convicted of raping a white woman in 1945 on the basis of dubious evidence, and sentenced to death.
 Baker attended rallies for McGee and wrote letters to Fielding Wright, the governor of Mississippi, asking him to spare McGee's life.
 Despite her efforts, McGee was executed in 1951.
 As the decorated war hero who was bolstered by the racial equality she experienced in Europe, Baker became increasingly regarded as controversial; some black people even began to shun her, fearing that her outspokenness and racy reputation from her earlier years would hurt the cause.

 In 1957, Baker gave a speech at the Paulskirche in Frankfurt, criticizing racial discrimination.